 The nurse’s role in the fetal cardiology clinic

-We offer support and give information and advice on treatment options to families whose baby is suspected of having a cardiac defect.
+We are there to offer support and give information and advice on treatment options to families whose baby is suspected of having a cardiac defect.

 Following the diagnosis of a heart condition we can provide you with a thorough explanation of the heart defect, along with a description of the anticipated neonatal course, possible surgical interventions and long term prognosis/outlook.
 Information is given in a clear non-directive manner in a way that is appropriate to your needs.

 Following diagnosis there are many feelings you may be trying to cope with: